stochasticHydroTools/libMobility/docs/source/usage.rst

 .. hint:: See the :ref:`solvers` section for a list of available solvers.

-.. info:: libMobility can compute the thermal drift term, which in general can be approximated using Random Finite Differences (RFD)
+.. hint:: libMobility can compute the thermal drift term, which in general can be approximated using Random Finite Differences (RFD)

 	.. math::